sapienzaapps/galileo-terremoti/README.md

 You should implement these classes as a .cpp file into platform specific directory (example: `vendor/linux-x86/LED.cpp`):
 * LED class
-* vendor.cpp
+* generic.cpp

 You'll find definitions into .h files in project root directory.
-Also you may need to create a child class of Accelerometer.h
+Also you may need to create a child class of Accelerometer.h and a vendor_specific.h into vendor directory.

 See `linux-x86` and `galileo` for more infos.